Understanding AI: Classical Machine Learning vs. Generative AI

 What is Classical Machine Learning (ML)?

-Machine learning is a subset of artificial intelligence that involves teaching computers to learn from data so they can perform relatively autonomous tasks.
-These tasks include predictive modeling, fuzzy matching, forecasting, and anomaly detection.
-Instead of requiring detailed programming for each specific task it must complete, ML programs can learn from examples, reducing the manual labor involved.
+Machine learning is a foundational branch of artificial intelligence focused on pattern recognition and data-driven prediction.
+It involves teaching computers to learn from data so they can perform relatively autonomous tasks such as predictive modeling, forecasting, and anomaly detection.
+Instead of relying on explicit programming for every specific task, machine learning systems learn from examples, significantly reducing the need for manual rule-setting and enabling more flexible, scalable solutions.

 ML systems can have four main functions: descriptive, using data to explain what happened; diagnostic, using data to explain why something happened; predictive, using data to explain what will happen; or prescriptive, using data to make suggestions about what action to take.
 These ML algorithms are beneficial because they can digest large volumes of data extremely quickly to produce consistent outputs.